bnrubin/ubuntu-bots/README.txt

 Once you have selected the plugins you want to enable, you will be asked "Would you like to set the prefix char(s) for your bot?", you should answer "y" and set it to anything other than the prefix character for Encyclopedia and PacakgeInfo.
-If you weren't asked, it defaults to '!'.
-The recommended character is '@'.
+If you weren't asked, it defaults to '!' for those plugins.
+The recommended character to use is '@'.
+Do not set the prefix chacter for commands and for the plugins to the same value, you will run into trouble.